This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 Instructions

 • Preheat the oven to a high broil (500 F).
-Prepare a baking sheet with a silicone baking mat or parchment paper.
+Prepare a baking sheet with parchment paper.

-• Remove from the oven and pat with paper towels to remove any liquid remaining from them.
+• Remove from the oven and pat with paper towels to remove any liquid remaining.
+Set aside.

 • In a large mixing bowl, combine the ground chicken (uncooked), cottage cheese, red onion, dried parsley and egg.
 Stir to incorporate the ingredients thoroughly.